How Digital Overload Drains Us — and What Faith Can Do to Restore Us

 About the Author

-The Digital Sanctuary: Reclaiming Faith and Focus in a Distracted World The Digital Sanctuary: Reclaiming Faith and Focus in a Distracted World A monthly column helping Christians reflect on their digital habits and rediscover Jesus in the age of screens. 🖥️ We scroll before we pray.
+Reclaiming Faith and Focus in a Distracted World A monthly column helping Christians reflect on their digital habits and rediscover Jesus in the age of screens.🖥️ By Bryan Kaye Senfuma, bridging faith and digital life with purpose and hope.
+We scroll before we pray.
 We refresh more than we rest.
-We’re connected to…
+We’re connected to everything — yet often…

 Read MoreKABAKA MUTEBI AT 70